Introduction: Why Medical Debt Settlement Is So Common in the USA

 Mark employed the following methodologies and strategies:

-• Request for discount on payment at lump sum.
+- Request for a discount on payment at a lump sum.

 The Hospital at first rejected, but accepted after 3 weeks of bargaining as follows: